H-Moji-H/Electricity-Consumption/README.md

 This project evaluates the financial and practical benefits of installing a battery system to complement a household's existing solar electricity generation.
 The homeowner currently uses solar power directly as it is generated.
 Surplus energy goes unused, prompting an analysis of whether a battery system would reduce grid reliance and deliver a positive return on investment (ROI).

+Real-world data from 2020 was analyzed using various data science techniques, including data cleaning, exploratory data analysis (EDA), and simulation modeling.
+These methods uncovered energy usage patterns, quantified the extent of surplus electricity, and assessed the financial viability of the battery system.

 ## Objective